YouTube Live Streaming with VisioForge SDKs

 var youtubeOutput = new YouTubeOutput("your-youtube-stream-key");

-The YouTube output supports multiple video encoders, optimized for different hardware configurations:
+The SDK provides support for multiple video encoders, each optimized for different hardware environments and performance requirements:

 // Example: Using NVIDIA NVENC encoder if available